-As a result of the above developments, the filing rate of new claims against us over the past few years has decreased to below pre-2001 levels, and we were named as a defendant in three, one and zero new silicosis cases filed in 2013, 2014 and 2015, respectively.
-As of December 31, 2015, there were a total of 75 active silica-related products liability claims pending in which we were a defendant and 167 inactive claims.
+As a result of the above developments, the filing rate of new claims against us over the past few years has decreased to below pre-2001 levels, and we were named as a defendant in one, zero and two new silicosis cases filed in 2014, 2015 and 2016, respectively.
+As of December 31, 2016, there were a total of 74 active silica-related products liability claims pending in which we were a defendant and 1 inactive claim.
 Almost all of the claims pending against us arise out of the alleged use of our silica products in foundries or as an abrasive blast media, and involve various other defendants.
-Prior to the fourth quarter of 2012, we had insurance policies for both our predecessors that cover certain claims for alleged silica exposure for periods prior to certain dates in 1985 and 1986 (with respect to various insurance).
+Prior to the fourth quarter of 2012, we had insurance policies for both our predecessors that cover certain claims for alleged silica exposure for periods prior to certain dates in 1985 and 1986 (with respect to certain insurance).
 As a result of a settlement with a former owner and its insurers in the fourth quarter of 2012, some of these policies are no longer available to us and we will not seek reimbursement for any defense costs or claim payments from these policies.
 Other insurance policies, however, continue to remain available to us and will continue to make such payments on our behalf.

 The silica-related litigation brought against us to date has not resulted in material liability to us.
 However, we continue to have silica-related products liability claims filed against us, including claims that allege silica exposure for periods for which we do not have insurance coverage.
 Any such pending or future claims or inadequacies of our insurance coverage could have a material adverse effect on our business, reputation or results of operations.
-For more information regarding silica-related litigation, see "Risk Factors-Risks Related to Our Business-Silica-related health issues and litigation could have a material adverse effect on our business, reputation or results of operations."
+For more information regarding silica-related litigation, see Part I, Item 1A "Risk Factors-Risks Related to Our Business-Silica-related health issues and litigation could have a material adverse effect on our business, reputation or results of operations."